Cherokee (Ray Noble song): Recordings

-The difficulty of improvising on the harmony of the B-section meant that many early soloists avoided doing so.
+The difficulty of improvising on the harmony of the B-section discouraged many early soloists from doing so.

 Influence

+Practicing "Cherokee", Charlie Parker realized that the 12 semitones of the chromatic scale can lead melodically to any key, breaking some of the confines of simpler jazz soloing.

 Due to the tune incorporating many of the chords most commonly used in jazz and the multiple key 2-5-1 transitions of the B-section, the tune is often recommended by tutors as a core standard to learn early on in a jazz pupil's development.
-Charlie Parker famously learned the tune in all 12 keys during his early development to learn how to play, though embarrassed himself when starting in jazz because he had spent so much time on practicing Cherokee that his playing was inept when trying to solo over other tunes.
+Charlie Parker famously learned the tune in all 12 keys during his early development to learn how to play, though embarrassed himself when starting in jazz because he had spent so much time on practicing "Cherokee", that his playing was inept when trying to solo over other tunes.
 While playing "Cherokee", he said that "I found that by using the higher intervals of a chord as a melody line and backing them with appropriately related changes, I could play the thing I'd been hearing."
 Parker used this song for the basis of his 1945 composition "Ko-Ko", which has a partially improvised head and the chords based on the changes of "Cherokee".

-Cherokee also formed the basis of Buddy DeFranco's "Swinging the Indian".
+"Cherokee" also formed the basis of Buddy DeFranco's "Swinging the Indian".

 A vocalese version, based on the same chord sequence but with a different tune and lyrics, was written by Richie Cole and David Lahm in 1983 and is called "Harold's House of Jazz".

 In films

-The song was used in Jam Session (1944), Jasper in a Jam (1946), sung by Peggy Lee, The Gene Krupa Story (1959), and as background music in Racing with the Moon (1984) and Lush Life (1993), a TV movie starring Jeff Goldblum and Kathy Baker.
+The song was used in the films Jam Session (1944); Jasper in a Jam (1946), sung by Peggy Lee; The Gene Krupa Story (1959); and as background music in Racing with the Moon (1984) and Lush Life (1993), a TV movie starring Jeff Goldblum and Kathy Baker.
 It was the tune the prisoners played in an attempt to start an avalanche and stop a German Panzer unit in the penultimate episode of Hogan's Heroes.